prashers/adaptive-social-plasticity-ABM/README.md

 This is the model and code corresponding to my paper in ICB: https://doi.org/10.1093/icb/icaf126

+**Overview**

+This project uses an agent-based simulation to explore how simple decision-making rules influence behavior and interaction patterns in systems with limited resources.
+By varying how agents observe, remember, and respond to others, the model shows how individual choices can scale up to complex group-level outcomes.

+The project pairs simulation modeling with a structured analytics workflow to test behavior across a wide range of conditions.

+**Problem Addressed**

+When systems involve many interacting actors, small changes in decision rules can produce large and sometimes unexpected outcomes.
+This project demonstrates how simulation-based analysis can be used to explore those dynamics in a controlled, repeatable way.

+**What I Built**

+An agent-based simulation where agents compete for access to a shared resource

+A parameter testing framework evaluating 1,000 combinations of decision rules across repeated runs

+An end-to-end analytics pipeline using R and SQL to store, query, and analyze simulation output

+A visualization and modeling workflow to compare outcomes across scenarios

+The simulations produced datasets with 5,000+ observations, supporting systematic comparison across conditions.

+**Analysis Approach**

+Simulation results were analyzed in R using visualization and statistical modeling to identify patterns and nonlinear relationships between parameters and outcomes.
+Generalized additive models (GAMs) were used to explore interaction effects, with model checks used to assess fit and reliability.

+**Key Outcomes**

+The analysis showed that decision-making rules interact in important ways, and that intermediate parameter values often produced better outcomes than extreme strategies.
+These results highlight how flexible decision-making can outperform rigid strategies in constrained environments.

+Findings from this work were published in a peer-reviewed journal, validating the modeling and analysis approach.
+You can find the paper here: https://doi.org/10.1093/icb/icaf126

+**Business Relevance**

+While this project is based on a simulated environment, the methods and insights are directly applicable to business and product analytics problems involving interacting agents and limited resources, such as:

+- User behavior modeling: Understanding how visibility, memory, and preference influence engagement or adoption

+- Marketplace dynamics: Exploring how information access and following behavior affect outcomes for buyers and sellers

+- Operations and logistics: Testing decision rules under capacity constraints before implementing real-world changes

+- Product experimentation: Evaluating strategy trade-offs in complex systems where A/B testing may be costly or slow

+This project demonstrates my ability to:

+- frame complex problems as testable experiments

+- design scalable simulation workflows

+- analyze large parameter spaces

+- translate technical results into actionable insights

+**Technical Stack**

+- Agent-based modeling

+- R (data analysis, visualization, statistical modeling)

+- SQL (querying simulation output)

+- Simulation experimentation and workflow automation

+**Skills Demonstrated**

+- Simulation-based analysis

+- Experimental design and parameter sweeps

+- Statistical modeling of nonlinear systems

+- Data pipeline design

+- Reproducible analytics workflows

+**Repo Contents**
 "quail_centrality_4_50_setup.Rmd" contains the code used for data cleaning.
 The data_ord_50.csv data file used in this script is available in FigShare: https://doi.org/10.6084/m9.figshare.29474114.v1

 "quail_centrality_4_50_analysis.Rmd" contains the code used for all analyses